La Brugeoise et Nivelles: Products

 In 1875, the Manage plant produced its first rail vehicles; in 1885, the Bruges plant produced its first tram.
 Much of the early output prior to that was freight wagons.
 In addition to railway rolling stock, the company also manufactured bridges, locks and sluice gates, cranes, and vessels for the chemical and sugar industries.

 In 1961, the company acquired a license (from Anglo-Franco-Belge) to manufacture GM-EMD locomotives for the European market.
 In 1973, factories in Bruges and Familleureux produced the company's first underground trains, for the Brussels Intercommunal Transport Company.

-BN produced 26 veículos Leves sobre trilhos (VLT) light rail cars for use on Line 2 of the Rio de Janeiro Metro, which were later converted to full metro cars.
+BN produced 26 veículos leves sobre trilhos (VLT) light rail cars for use on Line 2 of the Rio de Janeiro Metro, which were later converted to full metro cars.
 Eight cars (delivered 1979) were built in Belgium and the remaining 18 (delivered 1980 and 1982) by Cobrasma in their plant in São Paulo.
-Some of the ones built by Cobrasma were briefly used by the Campinas Light Rail system.
+Some of the ones built by Cobrasma were used on the relatively short-lived Campinas light rail system, in the 1990s.

-The original "Type 1" cars for Portland, Oregon's MAX Light Rail system, ordered in 1981, were built by BN in association with Bombardier Transportation.
+The original "Type 1" cars for Portland, Oregon's MAX Light Rail system, ordered in 1981, were built primarily by Bombardier Transportation but using a modified version of BN's design for the Rio de Janeiro Metro cars, in a joint venture between the two manufacturers, and BN itself fabricated parts of the truck (bogie) frame, in Belgium.
 They were assembled in North America using bodyshells sourced in La Pocatiere, Canada.